Humming-Owl/SMG2-Mod-Builder-To-USB-Loader/README.md

-# In process of update
+# Changelog:

+- Added Super Mario Starshine (Demo - v1.4 - E/P/J)
+- Updated Super Mario Galaxy 2: BlueXD Edition Demo (Now called Super Mario Spectral - Demo)

 # SMG2-Mod-Builder-To-USB-Loader

-If you want to contribute improving the tool and/or with a new hack go to "Issues" and open a new one.
+If you have a question, a problem, want to contribute improving the tool or to request a new hack go to "Issues" and open a new one.

 If you have the original disc image of SMG2 or you can use Dolphin then you don't need at all to use this tool, this was designed for those who don't have the original game disc and/or a decent computer to run Dolphin.
 More info at "instructions/some_info.txt"